gpiozero/gpiozero/docs/compat.rst

 =================

 Many classes in GPIO Zero 1.x were documented as having keyword-only arguments in their constructors and methods.
-For example, the :class:`~gpiozero.PiLiter` was documented as having the constructor: ``PiLiter(*, pwm=False, initial_value=False, pin_factory=None)`` implying that all its arguments were keyword only.
+For example, the :class:`PiLiter` was documented as having the constructor: ``PiLiter(*, pwm=False, initial_value=False, pin_factory=None)`` implying that all its arguments were keyword only.